Selfadhesivity in Gaussian conditional independence structures: Structural selfadhesivity

-\paragraph{Acknowledgement.} This project was started at the Otto-von-Guericke-Universität Magdeburg and finished at the Max Planck Institute for Mathematics in the Sciences, Leipzig.
+This project was started at the Otto-von-Guericke-Uni\-ver\-si\-tät Magdeburg and finished at the Max-Planck Institute for Mathematics in the Sciences, Leipzig.
 I~would like to thank the OvGU and the MPI for providing me with the resources to carry out the computations whose results are presented here.
+I also wish to thank the anonymous referees for their thorough and critical reading of this manuscript, and especially for drawing my attention to the result mentioned in \Cref{rem:Machinery}.